 ConnectorCare Card to Culture

-Through ConnectorCare Card to Culture, arts, humanities, and science organizations offer free or discounted admission to ConnectorCare card holders, making the power of culture accessible to a wider range of Massachusetts’s residents.
+Through ConnectorCare Card to Culture, more than 130 arts, humanities, and science organizations offer free or discounted admission to ConnectorCare card holders, making the power of culture accessible to a wider range of Massachusetts’s residents.
 This program is a part of the CultureRx Initiative.

 People receiving health insurance through a ConnectorCare plan will be able to see the discounts available to them on the Massachusetts Health Connector’s website.